Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

-The \emph{first order theory} $T$ (or \emph{elementary theory}) of a structure $M$ over a language $\mc{L}$ is the set of all first order sentences over $\mc{L}$ that are true in $M$.
-One says that $T$ is decidable if there exists an algorithm that, given a sentence $\phi$ over $\mc{L}$, determines if $\phi$ is true in $M$ or not, i.e.\ if $\phi$ belongs to $T$.
+The \emph{first-order theory} $T$ (or \emph{elementary theory}) of a structure $M$ in a language $\mc{L}$ is the set of all first-order sentences in $\mc{L}$ that are true in $M$.
+One says that $T$ is decidable if there exists an algorithm that, given a sentence $\phi$ in $\mc{L}$, determines if $\phi$ is true in $M$ or not, i.e.\ if $\phi$ belongs to $T$.
 If such an algorithm does not exist then $T$ is said to be undecidable.

+The first-order theory \emph{with constants} of $M$ in the language $\mc{L}$ is the set of first order sentences that are true in $M$, allowing the use of any constant element from $M$ in the sentences.

-Noskov proved in \cite{Noskov_rings} that the first order theory of an infinite finitely generated ring of scalars is undecidable in the language of rings with constants.
-In particular this is true for the ring of integers of any global field.
-Thus using transitivity of e-interpretations and Proposition \ref{Diophantine_reduction} we immediately obtain the following: \begin{theorem} Let $R$ be a ring or an algebra satisfying the hypotheses of one of the Theorems \ref{t: f_g_commutative_rings}, \ref{t: main_thm_algebras}, \ref{non_commutative_associative_version}, \ref{t: finitely_generated_algebras}, \ref{r: no_identity_to_identity}, or Corollary \ref{t: Lie}.
-Let $\mc{L}$ denote $\Lr$ if $R$ is a ring or an algebra over a field.
+Noskov proved in \cite{Noskov_rings} that the first-order theory of an infinite finitely generated associative commutative unitary ring is undecidable in the language of rings with constants.
+In particular this is true for the ring of integers of any number field or global function field.
+Hence using transitivity of e-interpretations and Proposition \ref{Diophantine_reduction} we immediately obtain the following: \begin{theorem} Let $L$ be a ring or an algebra satisfying the hypotheses of one of the Theorems \ref{t: f_g_commutative_rings}, \ref{t: main_thm_algebras}, \ref{non_commutative_associative_version}, \ref{t: non_unit_algebras}, \ref{t: non_unit_commutative_ring}, \ref{t: finitely_generated_algebras}, or Corollaries \ref{t: Lie} and \ref{c: free}.
+Assume $L^2$ is infinite.
+Let $\mc{L}$ denote $\Lr$ if $L$ is a ring (this includes the case when $L$ is a $\mbb{Z}$-algebra) or if $L$ is an algebra over a field and it does not satisfy the hypothesis of Theorem \ref{t: non_unit_algebras}.
 Otherwise let $\mc{L}=\Lal$.
-Then the first order theory of $R$ in the language $\mc{L}$ (with constants) is undecidable. \end{theorem}
+Then the first-order theory of $L$ in the language $\mc{L}$ with constants is undecidable. \end{theorem}

-The same statement holds if $R$ satisfies the hypotheses of Theorem \ref{t: non_unit_algebras}, i.e.\ if $R$ is a finitely generated associative commutative non-unitary algebra over a finitely generated ring of scalars $\L$, with $R^2$ infinite.
-In this case however we need to take $\mc{L}$ to be the language of $\L$-algebras, regardless of whether $\L$ is a field or not.

-In particular, Theorem \ref{t: first_order} holds for finitely generated associative commutative \emph{non-unitary} rings $R$ with $R^2$ infinite (by Theorem \ref{r: no_identity_to_identity}).
-This result is close to Noskov's original one, but to our knowledge there is no apparent way to prove it with ``direct'' methods from commutative algebra.